solana-labs/solana/docs/src/developing/backwards-compatibility.md

 #### Minor Releases (1.x.0)

-New features and proposal implementations are added to _new_ `MINOR` version releases (e.g. 1.4.0) and are first run on Safecoin's Tour de SAFE testnet cluster.
+New features and proposal implementations are added to _new_ `MINOR` version releases (e.g. 1.4.0) and are first run on Safecoin's Tour de SOL testnet cluster.
 While running on the testnet, `MINOR` versions are considered to be in the `beta` release channel.
 After those changes have been patched as needed and proven to be reliable, the `MINOR` version will be upgraded to the `stable` release channel and deployed to the Mainnet Beta cluster.